Workplace Benefits

 May not grant access to an HSA

-Note: This table discusses the main differences between a high deductible health plan and a traditional PPO plan with a lower deductible.
+Note: This table displays the main differences between a high-deductible health plan and a traditional PPO plan with a lower deductible.
 However, HDHPs can be part of a PPO network.
 More on that below.

 What is an HDHP?

-An HDHP, or high deductible health plan, is a type of health insurance plan that features higher deductibles and out-of-pocket maximums with lower monthly premiums in comparison to a traditional health insurance plan.
+An HDHP, or high-deductible health plan, is a type of health insurance plan that generally has higher deductibles and out-of-pocket maximums (with lower monthly premiums) in comparison to a traditional health insurance plan.

 What is a PPO?